WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Resources-if-not-using-trinket/README.md

 screen.bgcolor('lightcyan')
 ```

-We describe the final line in the starter project in the next paragraph.
+We describe the final line in the starter code in the next paragraph.

 ## Using image files for turtle shapes